CecileBeust/PA_Communities/_05_Enrichment_PhysioAging_Genes/README.md

-### Enrichment of clusters of genes using physiological aging genes
+# Enrichment of clusters of gene communities using physiological aging genes

-This folder contains codes to enrich clusters of genes using lists of physiological aging genes.
+This folder contains codes to enrich clusters of gene communities using lists of physiological aging genes.
 Here the lists of physiological aging genes used are the following :

 * Genes from the GenAge database
 * Genes up and down-regulated during physiological aging in blood and skin, from the study of Irizar et al.